ouya/docs/forge_tv.md

 The `RazerVirtualController` example includes controller images for the `Razer Serval Controller`.
 The `RazerVirtualController` image resources can be found within the [ouya-sdk-examples](https://github.com/ouya/ouya-sdk-examples/tree/master/Android/RazerVirtualController).

 ![Serval Image](ouya-everywhere-android-java/image_3.png)

+## ADB

+The [Razer Developer Portal](http://developer.razerzone.com/forge-tv/developer-setup/) will take you through the setup of `Forge TV` for ADB debugging.
+Debugging and side-loading apps to the `Forge TV` requires a male-to-male USB cable.